 On desktop and mobile apps, you can set up CyberGhost to launch automatically when you connect to public WiFi.
 You can also set it to ask whether you want to connect to or ignore certain networks.
 WiFi hotspots are an easy target for hackers, so you’ll always want a VPN connected when using public connections.
 I found this feature really convenient because I didn’t need to worry about remembering to turn the app on; you’re protected no matter what.

-You'll find it under the Smart Rules section
+You’ll find the automatic WiFi protection under the Smart Rules section

 CyberGhost’s Extras and Add-Ons

-CyberGhost offers a few other unique features and add-ons, all of which are free except for dedicated IPs:
+CyberGhost offers a few other unique features and add-ons.
+Most are free, too, except for dedicated IPs and Security Suite.

 - Secret Photo Vault — CyberGhost’s Secret Photo Vault is an iOS-only app that hides pictures and videos behind password protection on your iPhone or iPad.
 You can choose to secure your files with a PIN or biometric protection.
 It has additional security features, including break-in reports and a decoy password to prevent anyone from accessing your vault.
 This app will also take a selfie of anyone attempting to hack your account, and it has an AI function that automatically sends NSFW photos to a separate folder.
 The app is free, and I found it easy to use — it’s just disappointing that it’s only available for iOS.